 Although we often feel alone, as if no one can imagine what life is like for us, God tells us that nothing is new under the sun.
 We all know pain, in one form or another.
 Therefore, my hope is that the Lord will use my pain and heartache to encourage others to come to know Him as their Savior and point them to His all-sufficient grace for whatever road they are on.
 I pray that He will speak through me to those who need to be reminded that there is a greater hope than anything this world can offer.
 As my hope in this world has increasingly faded, my hope in the Lord and promised eternity in His glory has increasingly grown.

-So how do I travel this hard road that God has chosen for me?
-It’s lonely, exhausting, and sometimes seems as if there will be no end.
-But moment by moment, He is teaching me to let go of what I think I want and need and, instead, fix my eyes on things of eternal value.
+Moment by moment, God is teaching me to let go of what I think I want and need and, instead, fix my eyes on things of eternal value.
 I often fail and, at times, feel like I’m holding onto faith the size of a mustard seed.
 But Christ will be faithful until the end.
 Until then, I take up my cross daily and seek to follow him as He writes a story in my life that is so much bigger than me.

 Clinging to Christ,